Aviancer/AFHBot/README.md

 Dockerfile is configured to run under 'afhbot' user.
 Create a user and group called 'afhbot' on the host machine so that mounted config files can be accessed by the bot with those permissions.

 ## Create a config file
 Create a config file based on the `templates/config.yml` template.
-This should be saved outside the Docker image and provided at `/app/data/config.yml` through a bind mount and be owned by a `afhbot` user.
+This should be saved outside the Docker image and provided at `/app/data/config.yml` through a bind mount and be owned by the `afhbot` user.

 ## Registering Discord slash commands
 `bin/afhbot` needs to be given 'register' as argument to register slash commands on Discord.
 This needs to be done only once unless the commands are updated.